Clevine13/490_Senior_Project/README.md

 9) if logged in as user you can then proceed to enter in the vaccine information as you see fit.
 NOTE if you do not enter in all the text fields you will be met with a toast saying you need information for each field.
 10) next you then can optionally select to upload a vaccine card photo or not. if you choose to you have the option to choose from google drive or google photos.
 11) Once vaccine information is entered and photo is or isnt added you can then hit the add vaccine button which will add the vaccine to the database.
-12) once you hit the add vaccine button you can then select the view vaccine button.
+12) once you hit the "add vaccine" button you can then select the "view vaccine" button.
 NOTE if you want to just view the vaccines you can also select this button without entering in new vaccine information.
 Selecting this button will allow you to view all the vaccine card information you have uploaded as a user
 13) to log in as an admin re-run the application and then procede to login as an admin follwing Step 8.
-14) Logging in as an admin will direct you to the view vaccine page you can then select any vaccine card that has been uploaded.
+14) Logging in as an admin will direct you to the "view vaccine" page where you can then select any vaccine card that has been uploaded.
 This will then send you to update the vaccine card information where the admin will be allowed to "accept" or "deny" the status of the users vaccination. after this you can then select the update vaccine button or the delete vaccine buttton if you so choose.
 15) once this is done you can then relogin as a user and go back to the view vaccine page and you will see that the update of the status of the vaccine will show up on the user side.